Can I Take Your Photo?

 Can I Take Your Photo? (カメラ、はじめてもいいですか?, Kamera, Hajimete mo Ii desu ka?) is a Japanese manga series written and illustrated by Shiro.
-It has been serialized in Shōnen Gahōsha's seinen manga magazine Young King OURs since August 2019.
+It was serialized in Shōnen Gahōsha's seinen manga magazine Young King OURs from August 2019 to April 2026 and resumed in the publisher's Young King magazine in June 2026.
 A 12-episode television drama adaptation was broadcast from July to September 2023.

+Synopsis

+Mito Ikeda is a timid high school student with no self-confidence.
+When she gets into the field of photography, she gradually develops confidence with it.

 Media

 Manga

 Written and illustrated by Shiro, Can I Take Your Photo? started in Shōnen Gahōsha's seinen manga magazine Young King OURs on August 30, 2019.
+The series finished in the magazine on April 30, 2026, and resumed in Young King on June 22 of the same year.
 Shōnen Gahōsha has collected its chapters into individual tankōbon volumes.
 The first volume was released on July 30, 2020.
-As of August 8, 2025, seven volumes have been released.
+As of April 27, 2026, eight volumes have been released.

 The manga is licensed digitally in English by Orange Inc.